How to Forecast Liquid Assets

 What constitutes a liquid asset?

 A liquid asset is an asset held that can be readily converted into cash.
-As Investopedia put it: “An asset that can readily be converted into cash is similar to cash itself because the asset can be sold with little impact on its value.”
+As Investopedia describe them: “An asset that can readily be converted into cash is similar to cash itself because the asset can be sold with little impact on its value.”

 For example, if you have cash in a checking or savings account, that money is considered liquid as it’s easy to withdraw to settle any liabilities.
 Your assets will be listed on your balance sheet in order of liquidity, while cash ‘equivalents’ might be presented on the top line with your actual cash, because they’re so easy to convert.